delahoc/checkList/Readme.md

 have the same number of elements.
 If an array is not provided for `labels`, the contents of the `values` array will be used for both the values and the labels.

+Button, now showing the new label:

 ![alt text](https://github.com/delahoc/checkList/blob/master/images/CheckList_1_button.jpg "Example CheckList Button")

+Once clicked, the list element opens below the button showing the list of items the user can now select from:

 ![alt text](https://github.com/delahoc/checkList/blob/master/images/CheckList_2_open.jpg "Example CheckList")

+The user can select one or more items from the list:

 ![alt text](https://github.com/delahoc/checkList/blob/master/images/CheckList_3_selections.jpg "Example CheckList")

+## Options

+There is a wide range of options that can be passed to the function.

+**Button styling options**

+`buttonWidth`
+Sets the width of the button element.
+Any valid CSS text can be used.
+Default:  "15em"

+`buttonBorder`
+Sets the border styling of the button element.
+Any valid CSS text can be used.
+Default: "1px solid #666"

+`buttonPadding`
+Sets the padding styling of the button element.
+Any valid CSS text can be used.
+Default: "0.3em 1em"

+`buttonBorderRadius`
+Sets the border radius styling of the button element.
+Any valid CSS text can be used.
+Default: "3px"

+`buttonLabel`
+Sets the label text displayed in the button.
+Default: "Select ..."

+`buttonCleanColor`
+Sets the foreground color of the button when the mouse pointer is NOT hovering over it.
+Any valid CSS text can be used.
+Default: "#666"

+`buttonCleanBackground`
+Sets the background color of the button when the mouse pointer is NOT hovering over it.
+Any valid CSS text can be used.
+Default: "#f6f6f6"

+`buttonHoverColor`
+Sets the foreground color of the button when the mouse pointer IS hovering over it.
+Any valid CSS text can be used.
+Default: "#000"

+`buttonHoverBackground`
+Sets the background color of the button when the mouse pointer IS hovering over it.
+Any valid CSS text can be used.
+Default: "#fffefc"

+**Container styling options**

+`containerColor`
+Sets the foreground color of the container.
+Any valid CSS text can be used.
+Default: "#000"

+`containerBackground`
+Sets the width of the container element.
+Any valid CSS text can be used.
+Default: "#fff"

+`containerWidth`
+Sets the width of the container element.
+Any valid CSS text can be used.
+Default: "16.5em"

+`containerBorder`
+Sets the border styling of the container element.
+Any valid CSS text can be used.
+Default: "1px solid #666"

+`containerPadding`
+Sets the padding styling of the container element.
+Any valid CSS text can be used.
+Default: "0.5em 0.2em"

+`containerBorderRadius`
+Sets the border radius styling of the container element.
+Any valid CSS text can be used.
+Default: "3px"

+`containerZIndex`
+Sets the Z-Index of the container element.
+You shouldn't need to worry about this unless you have other overlaying elements on the page, such as modal windows.
+Default: "9"

+`containerMaxHeight`
+Sets the maximum height of the container element.
+Any valid CSS text can be used.
+Default: "9em"

+**Selector styling options**

+`selectorCleanColor`
+Sets the foreground color of the Selector individual elements when the mouse pointer is NOT hovering over it.
+Any valid CSS text can be used.
+(Background color is not set, so the container background color shows through.)
+Default: "#555"

+`selectorHoverColor`
+Sets the foreground color of the Selector individual elements when the mouse pointer IS hovering over it.
+Any valid CSS text can be used.
+Default: "#000",

+`selectorHoverBackground`
+Sets the background color of the Selector individual elements when the mouse pointer IS hovering over it.
+Any valid CSS text can be used.
+Default: "#f0f0f0"

+`selectorPadding`
+Sets the padding styling of the Selector individual elements.
+Any valid CSS text can be used.
+Default: "0.2em 0.7em"

+`selectorSelectedColor`
+Sets the foreground color of the Selector individual elements when they are selected.
+Any valid CSS text can be used.
+Default: "#eee"

+`selectorSelectedBackground`
+Sets the background color of the Selector individual elements when they are selected.
+Any valid CSS text can be used.
+Default: "#7090b0"

+`selectorSelectedHoverColor`
+Sets the foreground color of the Selector individual elements when they are selected and the mouse IS hovering over it.
+Any valid CSS text can be used.
+Default: "#fff"

+`selectorSelectedHoverBackground`
+Sets the background color of the Selector individual elements when they are selected and the mouse IS hovering over it.
+Any valid CSS text can be used.
+Default: "#86a6c0"